Omega-3 Foods: Fish, Seeds, Oils & Other Sources

 • Black pepper as desired

-Preheat the oven to 390ºF (or 200ºC).
-Wash the potatoes and cut into thin slices.
-Add the potato slices to a bowl of cold water.
-Then cut the onions and carrots in thin slices, mash the garlic gloves and set aside.
-In a blender, mix the capers, coriander and 1/2 cup of olive oil and set aside.
+Preheat the oven to 390ºF (200ºC).
+Wash the potatoes and slice them thinly, then place the slices in a bowl of cold water.
+Thinly slice the onions and carrots, mash the garlic cloves, and set them aside.
+In a blender, combine the capers, coriander, and 1/2 cup of olive oil, then set this mixture aside.

-Strain the water from the potatoes, towel dry the slices and place in a clean bowl.
-Add the rest of the prepared vegetables and toss with 1 tablespoon of the coriander sauce.
-Place the seasoned vegetables on a tray lined with aluminum foil or butter, and bake in the over for 20 to 30 minutes.
+Strain the potatoes and pat the slices dry with a towel, then place them in a clean bowl.
+Add the remaining prepared vegetables and toss with 1 tablespoon of the coriander sauce.
+Spread the seasoned vegetables on a baking tray lined with aluminum foil or greased with butter, and bake in the oven for 20 to 30 minutes.

-Heat up and spread 1 tablespoon of olive oil in a frying pan and once hot, fry the tuna fillets (about 3 minutes per side).
-Pour the rest of the coriander sauce over tuna and serve with the vegetables, sprinkled with sunflower seeds.
+Heat 1 tablespoon of olive oil in a frying pan and swirl to coat the base.
+Once hot, fry the tuna fillets for about 3 minutes on each side.
+Then pour the remaining coriander sauce over the tuna and serve with the vegetables, sprinkling sunflower seeds on top.